PostgreSqlStan/PostgreSqlStan/README.md

 <!---✨ PostgreSqlStan GitHub profile ✨--->

+# 👋 Hi

-👋 Hi.
-I'm a longtime Mac user and command line aficiando.
+💻 I'm a longtime Mac user and command line aficiando

-🔧 I use command line software, like PostgreSQL and Python, to manipulate and manage data.
+😮 I started programming with an Apple ][e in the early 1980s.

+🔧 I wrangle data with basic Unix commands, shell scripts, PostgreSQL, Python, and other open source software.

-🔧 I use [GitHub Pages](https://pages.github.com) keep notes about the software I use and publish them on a [website](https://postgresqlstan.github.io), making them easily accesible to me (and the rest of the world).
+✏️ I use git and [GitHub Pages](https://pages.github.com) to keep and share notes about the software I use.

-🗣 One of the advantages of storing notes in a GitHub repository is its use of [Markdown](https://www.markdownguide.org) to convert plain text into formatted web pages like this one.
-(You can see the boring, unprocessed, plain text source for this page [here](https://raw.githubusercontent.com/PostgreSqlStan/PostgreSqlStan/main/README.md).)
-Markdown has become my preferred format for most documents.

-👀 You're not really interested in my hobbies or personal life, are you?

-🔖 I enjoy writing about technology and inevitably learn a lot in the process.
+❤️ I enjoy writing about technology and inevitably learn a lot in the process.

+☕️ You're not really interested in my hobbies or personal life, are you?

+🔖 "So it goes."

 — *PostgreSqlStan*